 It was a really BIG test.

-Leaving out the fresh mint from Mint Chocolate Chunk Cookies leads to easy Soft Chewy Chocolate Chocolate Chip Cookies.
-These double chocolate chip cookies are truly something special!
+Leaving out the fresh mint from Double Chocolate Mint Cookies leads to easy soft and chewy Chocolate Chocolate Chip Cookies.
+This double chocolate chip cookie recipe is truly something special!

 How to make double chocolate chip cookies